-The Beam Delivery System (BDS) transports the e^+/e^- beams from the end of the main linacs, focuses them to the required small beam spot at the Interaction Point (IP), brings them into collision, and transports the spent beams to the main dumps [4, Chap.
+The Beam Delivery System (BDS) transports the e^+/e^- beams from the end of the main linacs, 1475 focuses them to the required small beam spot at the Interaction Point (IP), brings them into collision, and transports the spent beams to the main dumps [4, Chap.
 8].
 The main functions of the BDS are

-- measuring the main linac beam parameters and matching it into the final focus. - protecting beamline and detector from mis-steered beams 3. - removing large amplitude (beam-halo) and off-momentum particles from the beam to minimize background in the detector.
+- measuring the main linac beam parameters and matching it into the final focus. - protecting beamline and detector from mis-steered beams 3.

+- removing large amplitude (beam-halo) and off-momentum particles from the beam to minimize background in the detector. - accurately measuring the key parameters energy and polarization before and after the collisions.